sourcegraph/about/blogposts/code-intelligence-with-lsif.md

 Now, we are working on a new way of providing code intelligence that’s both fast and precise.
 The idea is to use compiler frontends to precompute code intelligence data in a project-specific build environment then upload that data to Sourcegraph.
 This has a lot of benefits:

-  - Precision and correctness: code analysis is performed in the proper build environment for the project using the same compiler frontend as your normal build
+  - Precision and correctness: code analysis is performed in the proper build environment for the project using the same compiler frontend as your normal build.
-  - Fast: since the code intelligence data is precomputed, go to definition and find references are essentially table lookups
+  - Fast: since the code intelligence data is precomputed, go to definition and find references are essentially table lookups.
-  - Precedent: this is how the largest software companies provide code intelligence to their employees
+  - Precedent: this is how the largest software companies provide code intelligence to their employees.

 Here’s what the setup process will look like: